-Friday, December 20th, 2019
+Wednesday, December 20th, 2023

 You’re ready to establish a retirement savings account, and you want to go with the option that best fits your financial situation.
 Now you need some background information to determine whether a traditional IRA or Roth IRA is the right move for you.
+Understanding the differences between Traditional vs. Roth IRA is crucial in making an informed decision.

-To determine which is better we must start with the basics.
+To determine which is better, we must start with the basics.
 The abbreviation IRA stands for Individual Retirement Account.
 Just about anyone can open and contribute to an IRA.
 To contribute to an IRA, you must earn an income.
 Traditional IRAs and Roth IRAs have many similarities, but there are distinct benefits to each.

-Contribution limits
+Contribution Limits

 The IRS limits how much you can contribute to an IRA each year.
 Contribution limits for traditional and Roth IRAs are the same.
-In 2019, you could contribute up to a maximum of $6,000 total between all types of IRA accounts.
-If you’re over the age of 50 you can make an additional $1,000 catch-up contribution for a total of $7,000.
+In 2024, you could contribute up to a maximum of $7,000 total between all types of IRA accounts.
+If you’re over the age of 50 you can make an additional $1,000 catch-up contribution for a total of $8,000.

 When you invest money in an IRA the funds you contribute grow over time.
 The amount of growth achieved depends on the investments you choose to hold in the account.
 Both traditional and Roth IRAs benefit from tax-deferred growth.